- New Zealand’s scenery

 Day 5 Auckland-Rotorua

-Travel by coach to Rotorua, the Maori homelands, a thermal region lying on a volcanic rift stretching from White Island to Lake Taupo.
+Travel by coach to Rotorua (141 miles, three hours), the Maori homelands, a thermal region lying on a volcanic rift stretching from White Island to Lake Taupo.
 A place of lush forests, green pastures and lakes, Rotorua is also known as Sulfur City, which you’ll discover for yourself on an included guided tour of the Te Puia Thermal Reserve.
 The reserve – which is also a Maori culture centre – covers some 70 acres and is set within the Te Whakarewarewa Geothermal Valley.
 Here you’ll find thermal pools, bubbling mud and geysers including the Pohutu geyser which can sometimes erupt to a height of 100 feet!

 This evening look forward to memorable visit to the Tamaki Maori Village which lies within an ancient Tawa forest.
 Upon arrival take part in the Powhiri ceremony of welcome and take in the sights and sounds of the living history pre-European Maori village.
 You’ll enter the Marae – an ancestral Maori meeting house, to witness a cultural performance where customs, traditional dance and other aspects of the Maori culture will unfold.